About this course

 - information that demonstrates that the proposed candidate is eligible for admission to candidature for the LLD;

-- a statement expressing why the proposed candidate's work is 'a substantial and original contribution to legal scholarship and is of such standard as to give the candidate authoritative standing in the field of the candidate's study';
+- a statement expressing why the proposed candidate's work is 'a substantial and original contribution to legal scholarship and is of such standard as to give the candidate authoritative standing in the candidate's field of study';

 - a statement outlining the work(s) to be examined, which may comprise (i) a sustained body of work over a lengthy period, or (ii) a seminal work that has profoundly contributed to the corpus of knowledge in a particular field;